X

 When is a Dental Bridge Required?

 As mentioned above, Dental Bridges are used for replacing one or more than one tooth.
 But not everyone is a good candidate for getting a Dental Bridge.
-Initial oral examination along with radiographs help your dentist to determine if a bridge would be beneficial for you.
+Initial oral examination along with radiographs help your dentist determine if a bridge would be beneficial for you.

 Factors that make one a good candidate for dental bridges include:

-• Missing one or more permanent teeth
+• Missing one or more Permanent Teeth

-• Having no serious medical conditions, infections or any other health problems
+• Having no serious medical conditions, infections, or any other health problems

 • Has dexterity to perform oral hygiene practices to maintain the condition of the dental bridge

-There are four types of Dental Bridges available today.
 Taking into consideration your oral health needs along with the following factors help your dentist decide what type of bridge would work for you:

-• Age (Bridges aren’t generally placed in children)
+• Age (Bridges aren’t generally Placed in Children)

-• Number of tooth missing
+• Number of Missing Tooth

-• Size of the gap
+• Size of the Gap

-• Adjacent tooth condition
+• Adjacent Tooth Condition

-A. Traditional Dental Bridge
+Traditional Dental Bridge

-A traditional dental bridge consists of a false tooth or series of teeth being held in its place by dental crowns cemented onto abutment teeth on either side.
+A Traditional Dental Bridge consists of a false tooth or series of teeth being held in its place by dental crowns cemented onto abutment teeth on either side.

 This is the most popular type of dental bridge used.
 Widely used in cases when there are healthy natural teeth on both sides of the missing tooth gap.

-B. Cantilever dental bridge
+Cantilever dental bridge

 It is generally used in cases where natural teeth are present only on one side of the gap.
 Due to their design, cantilever bridges do not tend to be as strong as traditional braces.

-They are also known as resin-bonded bridges.
+Maryland Dental Bridges are also known as resin-bonded bridges.
 They use metal wings instead of crowns to secure the bridge in place.
 The wings are bonded to the back of your neighboring teeth.

 Given their design, they aren’t strong enough to withstand the chewing forces of back teeth, hence used to replace front teeth.

-D. Implant-supported bridge
+Implant-supported bridge

 The difference between a traditional bridge and implant supported bridge tends to be its supporting structure.
 While traditional bridges gain support from adjacent teeth, implant supported bridge rests atop dental implant.
 These dental implants have small threaded posts that act as replacements for missing teeth roots.

-Dentists generally recommend implant supported dentures when there are three or more missing teeth in a row.
+Dentists generally recommend Implant supported dentures when there are three or more missing teeth in a row.

 • Number of teeth needed to fill the gap